djmckee/project-crescendo-web/README.md

 Deployment and Ops
 ----
-The website is hosted on a standard _LAMP_ Stack, consisting of Ubuntu Linux, Apache web server, MySQL DBMS and PHP 5.5.
+The website is hosted on a standard [_LAMP Stack_](https://en.wikipedia.org/wiki/LAMP_(software_bundle)), consisting of Ubuntu Linux, Apache web server, MySQL DBMS and PHP 5.5.
 The website is served over HTTPS (via an SSL Certificate from [Let's Encrypt](https://letsencrypt.org/) to ensure a good level of security and privacy for our users.

 Code Style
 ----